chmizz/WebAPI-Node-js/API Detail/GetSomeTaskAPI.md

 **Get A Task**
 ----
-  Returns json data about a task by Id.
+  View a single task in the list.

 * **URL**
     ```